Mohs Surgery is a remarkable technique, to completely remove skin cancer and offer the best possible cosmetic outcome.

 The Mohs Approach

-The process continues, layer by layer.
+Patients are not inconvenienced, they can take a break before the process continues, layer by layer.
 Once healthy, cancer free tissue is reached, the Mohs surgeon knows enough has been taken and surgery can come to an end.

 This combination of unique surgery and in surgery histology completely removes the tumour and has the highest success rate of any skin cancer treatment.
+You are welcome to see an overview video on Mohs and the advantages this holds.

 The Mohs Rationale